Share this article

 Each furry family member deserves their fair share of care and attention, and it’s essential to stay tuned to their individual preferences and boundaries.
 As a pet sitter, ensuring every kitty cat in the household is mentally and physically stimulated with toys and games will take more time than it would in a single-cat household.

 In the hustle and bustle of a household with multiple pets, prioritizing the safety of our feline friends becomes even more important.
 As the number of purr pals increases, so does the potential for mess, and staying on top of the cleaning is key.
-When cat sitting for multi-pet households, you’ll need to devote more time to cleaning out the litter boxes, filling up food and water bowls, and ensuring each kitty gets the grooming attention they deserve.
+When cat sitting for multi-cat households, you’ll need to devote more time to cleaning out the litter boxes, filling up food and water bowls, and ensuring each kitty gets the grooming attention they deserve.
 Beyond cleanliness, creating a safe environment involves more than just removing potential hazards.
-Cat sitters also need to ensure kitties have access to the safe spaces created by their pet parents at all times, so they can retreat for a bit of “me time” whenever they need it.
+Cat sitters also need to ensure kitties have access to the safe spaces created by their pet parents at all times, so they can retreat from their fellow felines for a bit of “me time” whenever they need it.

-Dealing with conflict
+6. Dealing with conflict

 You might be familiar with the saying “fight like cats and dogs”, but navigating disputes between feline friends is an art of its own.
 If you notice one of the multiple animals under your care is nearing the end of their tether, they must have their own space to retreat to - this might mean closing the door to their room or cornering off an area so they can’t be disturbed.

-Emergency situations
+7. Emergency situations

 Even the best-laid plans can go awry, and cat sitters should be able to recognize signs their furry friend is unwell or injured.
 When professional help is needed, cat sitters must have emergency contact details for both the pet parents and their vet.
 For times when an extra helping hand is needed, remember that TrustedHousesitters provides access to a 24/7 vet advice line, which sitters can use at any point during their stay.

-Meet our veterinary expert, Emma
+Meet our veterinary expert, Rebecca

 Holiday pet sitting, with love